 We also make available on our internet website certain pool- and loan-level information regarding each of the Mortgages backing our PCs based on information furnished to us by the sellers and servicers of the Mortgages.
 We may not have independently verified information furnished to us by sellers and servicers regarding the Mortgages backing our PCs and make no representations or warranties concerning the accuracy or completeness of that information.
+Given the volume of information furnished to us, we anticipate that some of the information may be incorrect or incomplete.
+If we are made aware of an error, we publish the correct information if possible.

 In addition, sellers may provide information about mortgages that they sell to us in separate additional supplements ("Additional Supplements").
 We have not verified the information in any Additional Supplements and make no representations or warranties concerning the accuracy or completeness of that information.